fregante/get-canvas-pixel-color/readme.md

 * `index.js`: source file, in ES6
 * `dist/get-canvas-pixel-color.js`: browser-ready file with AMD or a global variable called `getCanvasPixelColor`
 * `dist/get-canvas-pixel-color.min.js`: same as above, minified
-* `dist/get-canvas-pixel-color.node.js`: used by node/browserify with `require('get-canvas-pixel-color')`
-* `dist/get-canvas-pixel-color.node.min.js`: same as above, but minified, for byte counting only

 ## Dependencies